 Hazardous Waste Authorisation (NOC)

-- Securing a Hazardous Waste Authorisation (sometimes called an NOC) is mandatory for any industrial unit that generates, handles or processes materials classified as explosive, toxic, corrosive, or otherwise dangerous under the Hazardous and Other Wastes (Management & Transboundary Movement) Rules, 2016.
+Securing a Hazardous Waste Authorisation (sometimes called an NOC) is mandatory for any industrial unit that generates, handles or processes materials classified as explosive, toxic, corrosive, or otherwise dangerous under the Hazardous and Other Wastes (Management & Transboundary Movement) Rules, 2016.
+These regulations organise wastes into three schedules and require formal approval before you can collect, store, transport, treat or dispose of them.

 - Comprehensive Application Support